selu/wpbsolver/README.md

 bundle exec ruby -rbundler/setup -rwpbsolver -e "puts WPBSolver::Problem.new(12,3).solve_all.count"
 ```

+Currently the fastest solution is implemented in `WPBSolver::Problem#solve_all_fast`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.